 As much as my family loves this as a main pasta dinner recipe, there are many other ways you can enjoy it!

-Store: This amazing pasta dish will keep in the fridge in an airtight container for up to 5 days for healthy lunch ideas.
+Store: This pasta dish will keep in the fridge in an airtight container for up to 2 days.

-Reheat: To reheat, thaw in the fridge overnight and reheat on the stovetop on low-medium heat.
-Add a bit more pesto if needed.
-OR!
-Eat it cold straight out of the fridge and enjoy a pasta salad.
+Reheat: Reheat on the stovetop on low-medium heat, add a bit more pesto if needed.
+Or enjoy it cold straight out of the fridge on a hot summer day!

 More Healthy Pasta Recipes

-Also, browse 65 healthy recipes for dinner for more inspiration!
+Also browse this list of 45 healthy pasta recipes for more inspiration!

 Healthy Pesto Pasta Recipe